Thursday, October 26, 2006

 But Intel is not Microsoft, so they don't have quite the audacity to turn a bug into a standard, which is what Microsoft is attempting to do by declaring in Office Open XML (OOXML) that the the year 1900 should be treated as a leap year, in contradiction of the Gregorian Calendar which has been in use almost 500 years.
 (Years divisible by 100 are leap years only if they are also divisible by 400)

-There is something I call the “Chernobyl Design Pattern”, where you take your worst bug, the ugliest part of your code, the part that is so bad, so radioactive that no one can touch it without getting killed, and you make it private and inaccessible, and put a new interface around it, essentially entomb it in concrete so that no one can get close to it.
-In other words, if you can't fix it, at least contain the damage.
+There is something I call the “Chernobyl Design Pattern”, where you take your worst bug, the ugliest part of your code, the part that is so bad, so radioactive that no one can touch it without getting killed, and you make it private and inaccessible, and then put a new interface around it, essentially entomb it in concrete so that no one can get close to it.
+In other words, if you can’t fix it, at least contain the damage, prevent it from spreading.

 This is bad news.
 Just say no.